 Back and spinal injuries are also common in rear-end car accidents.
 Spinal injuries are serious because they can stay with a person for the rest of their life.
 The force and impact from being rear-ended can compress the spine, put pressure on the vertebrae, and bruise lower back muscles and ligaments.

 One of the most common symptoms we hear about after a person is hurt in a rear-end collision is bulging and herniated discs.
 A disc sits in between the bony vertebra of the spine.
-Shaped like small pancakes, these gelatinous structures act as shock absorbers, use ligaments to hold the spine together.
+Shaped like small pancakes, these gelatinous structures act as shock absorbers and use ligaments to hold the spine together.
 But a rear-end accident can force these discs out of position or cause them to tear open and leak, putting painful pressure against the spinal cord.
 This pinching can cause symptoms including pain, numbness, or tingling in the back or other parts of the body.

 Another common back injury caused by rear-end crashes that many people don’t know about are facet joint injuries.